 EIGHT TO 10 DAYS.
 Mallorca might be an island, but it’s a massive island.
 And while more than a week is a lot of time to dedicate to any destination, I’d say it’s the minimum you need to get a good taste of Mallorca.
 There are more than 200 beaches and calas scattered along the picturesque coastline, as well as villages, hikes and historical sights to discover.

 Everything on the Mallorca is reachable by car, but driving distances are long.
 And while a one hour drive to reach an epic beach might sound reasonable on paper, it becomes pretty draining to do this several days in a row.
-With 10 days on the island, you can spread out road trip days.
-Or, divide your time between the east and west coast.
+With 10 days on the island, you can alternate the road trip days.
+It makes a big difference!

 Almost every cobbled lane in Valldemossa is lined with potted plants and flowers.
-OUTFIT DETAILS: Free People two-piece set linked here, ASOS hat linked here and Target flats linked here.
+OUTFIT DETAILS: Free People two-piece set linked here, ASOS hat linked here.

 Afternoon at Cala Llombards – arrive before 11 AM to enjoy the beach without the crowds.
 OUTFIT DETAILS: Lovers + Friends one-piece linked here and ASOS hat linked here.